SirJson/aweseomewm-gnome/README.md

 # awesomewm-gnome

+**NOTE: As of 2020-06-06 this fork is unmaintained.
+In recent testing I found that this script will break an existing GNOME + GDM installation on Arch Linux.
+I think GNOME changed session handling again and removing awesomewm-gnome after installing can lock you out completely.
+It might still be fine on older systems like Ubuntu 18.04 but don't quote me on that.**

 Run a GNOME 3.x session but use awesome for window management.
 At the moment this is only tested on Fedora 29 and a working daily driver Arch Linux system.
 My latest test was with awesome 4.3 and GNOME 3.32 on March 2019.

 If you stumble upon this repo a few years later and I didn't conduct a test in the meantime there are chances that it stopped working, probably because of GNOME.